 Note: Although research on cadaver material does not fall within the Common Rule, it does fall under HIPAA.
 Researchers using identifiable private information from deceased individuals must submit a HIPAA Form 5 to JHM IRB.

-It is the policy of the JHU ISCRO that the following types of hPSC research, being conducted by JHU faculty, staff or students or involving the use of JHU facilities or resources shall be subject to oversight by the JHU ISCRO Committee:
+The following types of hPSC research overseen by the JHM IRBs shall be subject to oversight by the JHU ISCRO Committee:

 All such research must be approved by the JHU ISCRO Committee prior to implementation.
 The JHM IRB review process will be conducted independently of the ISCRO review process.
 The ISCRO Committee collaborates with a variety of entities charged with other aspects of research oversight and will continue to serve as a consultative body for related research that does not fall under its purview.